 Residential Non-Residential

-Smart \$aver ® Residential Smart \$aver ® Non-Residential
+Smart \$aver ® Residential Smart \$aver® Non-Residentia

 Agency Assistance Portal Small Business Energy Saver

 Energy Efficiency Education for Schools Power Manager ® for Business

-Low Income Neighborhood Smart \$aver ® Non-Residential Performance Incentive
+Low Income Neighborhood Smart \$aver ® Non-Residentia Performance Incentive

 Low Income Weatherization

-Multi-Family Energy Efficiency Products & Services i
+Multi-Family Energy Efficiency Products & Services

 My Home Energy Report

 Residential Energy Assessments

 Power Manager®

 Bring Your Own Thermostat

 Energy Efficient Appliances

 Manufactured Homes

 Multi Family Retrofits

 Residential New Construction

-Multi-Family My Home Energy
+Multi-Family My Home Energy Report

-Report

-Key: Modified Program Nev v Product Development Program
+Key: \ Modified Program \\ New Product Development Program

-Q. HOW DID DUKE ENERGY INDIAN NA CHOOSE THESE PROGRAMS?
+3 Q. HOW DID DUKE ENERGY INDIANA CHOOSE THESE PROGRAMS?

-A. The 2017-2019 Plan contains all of the same programs approved by the

-Commission in Cause No. 43955 DSM -3 ("DSM-3"), with the exception of the

-Appliance Recycling Program, as well as some proposed new programs.
+- 4 A. The 2017-2019 Plan contains all of the same programs approved by the - 5 Commission in Cause No. 43955 DSM-3 ("DSM-3"), with the exception of the - 6 Appliance Recycling Program, as well as some proposed new programs.
 The

-IURC CAUSE NO. 43955 DSM-4 CORRECTED DIRECT TESTIMONY OF MICHAEL GOLDENBERG FILED NOVEMBER 22, 2016
+IURC CAUSE NO. 43955 DSM-4 DIRECT TESTIMONY OF MICHAEL GOLDENBERG FILED NOVEMBER 22, 2016

-.
 1 Duke Energy EE program managers reviewed the existing portfolio of programs 2 and suggested new programs, as well.
 The savings targets were developed based 3 on our deep experience in the EE market in the Duke Energy service territory.
 4 The ultimate proposed portfolio is a combination of commercialized successful 5 programs that have been offered by the Company for more than twenty (20) plus 6 years, some of which have been modified due to changes in standards and 7 technology upgrades, along with some new programs.
 The new programs are 8 designed to keep moving utility-sponsored EE into untapped markets and using 9 new technologies.
 They represent the Company's ongoing effort to develop and 10 commercialize new programs and is discussed later in my testimony.

-11 0 11 Q. WHY HAS THE APPLIANCE RECYCLING PROGRAM BEEN 11 Q. REMOVED FROM THE PORTFOLIO?
-Q .
-A. 12 - REMOVED FROM THE PORTFOLIO?
-12 13 - REMOVED FROM THE PORTFOLIO?
-JACO, the vendor under contract to Duke Energy, both here in Indiana and across 12 13 14 - REMOVED FROM THE PORTFOLIO?
-JACO, the vendor under contract to Duke Energy, both here in Indiana and across the Company's other five (5) jurisdictions, filed for bankruptcy in 2015 and 12 13 14 15 - REMOVED FROM THE PORTFOLIO?
-JACO, the vendor under contract to Duke Energy, both here in Indiana and across the Company's other five (5) jurisdictions, filed for bankruptcy in 2015 and ceased operations in that same year.
-Within the same timeframe, the program 12 13 14 15 16 - REMOVED FROM THE PORTFOLIO?
-JACO, the vendor under contract to Duke Energy, both here in Indiana and across the Company's other five (5) jurisdictions, filed for bankruptcy in 2015 and ceased operations in that same year.
-Within the same timeframe, the program EM&V report showed that both the refrigerator and freezer measures were barely 12 13 14 15 16 17 - REMOVED FROM THE PORTFOLIO?
-JACO, the vendor under contract to Duke Energy, both here in Indiana and across the Company's other five (5) jurisdictions, filed for bankruptcy in 2015 and ceased operations in that same year.
-Within the same timeframe, the program EM&V report showed that both the refrigerator and freezer measures were barely passing cost effectiveness testing.
-We explored moving to another vendor; 12 13 14 15 16 17 18 - REMOVED FROM THE PORTFOLIO?
-JACO, the vendor under contract to Duke Energy, both here in Indiana and across the Company's other five (5) jurisdictions, filed for bankruptcy in 2015 and ceased operations in that same year.
-Within the same timeframe, the program EM&V report showed that both the refrigerator and freezer measures were barely passing cost effectiveness testing.
-We explored moving to another vendor; however, the pricing from JACO was significantly lower than current pricing
+11 Q. WHY HAS THE APPLIANCE RECYCLING PROGRAM BEEN

+REMOVED FROM THE PORTFOLIO?

+JACO, the vendor under contract to Duke Energy, both here in Indiana and across 13 A. 14 the Company's other five (5) jurisdictions, filed for bankruptcy in 2015 and 15 ceased operations in that same year.
+Within the same timeframe, the program 16 EM&V report showed that both the refrigerator and freezer measures were barely 17 passing cost effectiveness testing.
+We explored moving to another vendor; 18 however, the pricing from JACO was significantly lower than current pricing 19 quotes received from other vendors.
+As such, with a new vendor, the program 20 failed cost effectiveness for inclusion in this filing.
+The Company continues to 21 seek other avenues to make the program cost effective; however, to date, we have

-IURC CAUSE NO. 43955 DSM-4 CORRECTED DIRECT TESTIMONY OF MICHAEL GOLDENBERG FILED NOVEMBER 22, 2016
+IURC CAUSE NO. 43955 DSM-4 DIRECT TESTIMONY OF MICHAEL GOLDENBERG FILED NOVEMBER 22, 2016